NathanaellaHirwa/submission_reminder_app_NathanaellaHirwa/README.md

 # Submission Reminder App

 ## Overview
-The Submission Reminder App is a simple shell script-based application that helps track student assignment submissions and sends reminders to those who have not yet submitted their assignments.
+The Submission Reminder App is a basic shell script tool that tracks student assignment submissions and sends reminders to those who haven't submitted yet, so they know the deadline.

 ## Features
-- Automatically generates a structured environment for managing submissions.
+- Simple script execution with minimal setup.
-- Reads assignment submission status from a file.
+- Creates a structured environment to manage submissions.
-- Notifies students who have not submitted their assignments.
+- Reads submission status from a file.
-- Easy-to-use script execution with minimal setup.
+- Sends notifications to students who haven’t submitted their assignments.

 ## Directory Structure
 ```